-Autism Partnership Foundation is dedicated to conducting and supporting research to advance our knowledge and understanding of the most effective and efficient treatment methods for children and adolescents with Autism Spectrum Disorder (ASD).
-Our Research Team continues to make innovative contributions to the scientific literature in the field of Applied Behavior Analysis and ASD.
+Autism Partnership Foundation is dedicated to conducting and supporting research to advance our knowledge and understanding of the most effective and efficient behavior analytic treatment methods for children and adolescents diagnosed with Autism Spectrum Disorder (ASD).
+Our Research Team continues to make innovative contributions to the scientific literature in the field of Applied Behavior Analysis (ABA) and ASD.

-APF’s Research Team continues to develop and evaluate cutting edge behavioral approaches that make fundamental differences in the lives of children diagnosed with autism.
-The team’s productivity is difficult to match, averaging 10 peer-reviewed articles a year, totaling 90 publications in 10 years – in 24 journals and with the collaboration of over 40 different researchers.
-In addition to research, team members speak at conferences and provide training both in the US and abroad.
+APF’s Research Team continues to develop and evaluate cutting edge behavioral approaches that make fundamental differences in the lives of children diagnosed with ASD.
+The team’s productivity is difficult to match, averaging 10 peer-reviewed articles a year, totaling over 150 publications in 10 years – in over 30 journals and books and with the collaboration of over 100 different researchers.
+In addition to research, team members speak at conferences and provide training in the United States and abroad.

 Current areas of research include, but are not limited to:

-- development and evaluation of methods to enhance learning through a progressive approach to ABA;
+- development and evaluation of methods to enhance learner skill acquisition through Progressive ABA™.

-- development and evaluation of methods for training autism interventionists and supervisors to implement a progressive approach to ABA;
+- development and evaluation of methods for training interventionists and supervisors to implement Progressive ABA™.

 - evaluation of short and long term outcomes as they relate to different approaches to ABA.